Renting Servers in the Cloud: The Case of Equal Duration Jobs: Introduction

 We now describe one possible program to overcome the above-mentioned obstacle.
 First, generalize the weight function technique from the bin packing problem to the \RSiC problem to prove asymptotic bounds in restricted cases.
 Second, optimize these bounds and make them strict in restricted cases.
-Third, generalize these techniques to the original problem.
-In this paper we make progress towards the above program.
-We focus on the special case of $\mu = 1$, which we call equal duration.
-Sometimes we consider restricted input sequences which result in all \FF servers having the same start time and same finishing time -- we refer to this scenario as the case of \emph{uniform servers}.
+Third, extend the bounds obtained in restricted cases to more general cases ultimately culminating in the tight analysis of general \RSiC.